 While Filipinos value close family ties within their clans, very few of us, even those living abroad, have gone far to even posting their ancestors' and other relatives' data on the Internet, unlike Americans and Europeans.
-I, in my ultimate goal of being a genealogist as a profession, look forward to encourage more Filipinos to research on their roots.
+I, in my ultimate goal of being an advocate genealogist, look forward to encourage more Filipinos to research on their roots.

 Problems with genealogy research in this country (in my opinion)

 - Lack of access to a majority of the records (note: World War II destroyed a great majority of supposed-to-be-valuable records about our ancestors here)

 - Fear of harboring family secrets to others, especially to those who don't know the relatives personally